jmwohl/Openframe-JSClientDocs/source/index.html.md

 If you need these features we recommend that you use the regular geocoding endpoint and retrieve the parsed components from there.

 <aside class="notice">
-Note: Address parsing is free of charge and does not count towards your API usage.
+<strong>Note:</strong> Address parsing is free of charge and does not count towards your API usage.
 (You still need an API key, though.)
 </aside>

 > To parse an address: